My Life! Teaching in a Korean University

 Graded Language and Why English Teachers Should Use It

 What’s graded language?
-It’s talking more slowly, and using simpler language when you’re talking to someone who doesn’t speak English as their first language.
+It’s talking more slowly and using simpler language when you’re talking to someone who doesn’t speak English as their first language.
 That’s the basics.
-Keep on reading for more details about it, and why you should be using it.
+Keep on reading for more details about graded language and why you should be using it.
+Check out if you need tips for teaching English to lower-level ESL students.

 English Teachers: Why are you not using graded language?